binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ##### npm install:

 As part of an `npm install`, package creators, maintainers (or even a malicious entity intercepting and modifying your request on the [wire](#network-identify-risks-wire-inspecting)) can define scripts to be run on specific [NPM hooks](https://docs.npmjs.com/misc/scripts).
-You can check to see if any package has hooks that will run scripts by issuing the following command:
+You can check to see if any package has hooks (before installation) that will run scripts by issuing the following command:
 `npm show [module-you-want-to-install] scripts`

 Recommended procedure: